kysilkavojtech/Linguistics-and-Computation---Final-Project/how_to_use.md

 - Ensure `models/lid.176.bin` is present if running LID-based steps.
 - Run `pip install -r requirements.txt` inside your active virtualenv to avoid missing-package errors.
 - For reproducibility, pin package versions in `requirements.txt` and use the virtual environment above.

-Next steps (optional)
-- Add a `Makefile` or `scripts/` folder with convenience commands.
-- I can run one of the scripts here to verify behavior in your environment.